nt-williams/cabinets/README.md

 ## Motivation

-As a statistician, I work on different contracts with different standard directories.
+Reproducibility takes effort. `cabinets` seeks to cut down on this effort by automating one of the layers of reproducibility---project organization.
+In addition, not everyone should be forced to use the same template for a project.
+If something works best for you, you should use it. `cabinets` was developed with this in mind.

-For contract X, I might have the standard file structure:
+For example, a statistician might have the following standard project structure:

 ```
 ├── data
 │   ├── derived